benh009/datasciencecoursera/Getting_and_Cleaning_Data/Project/Code_book.md

 ###Uses descriptive activity names to name the activities in the data set
 The numeric labels for activities were converted to descriptive ones using the map values function and activity_labels text file.
 They were then tidied up by changing the characters to lower case and replacing underscores with spaces.

 ### New independent tidy data set
 creates a independent tidy data set with the average of each variable for each activity and each subject.

 ###Appropriately labels the data set with descriptive variable names.
+The vector measurement column names were labeled according to the features text file.